zaiisao/Documentation/en/Interactive Gaming/game_c.md

 Development environment:

 - Cocos Creator v2.0.9
+- A certified Cocos Creator account (After the sign-up, it takes 1 to 3 days for Cocos Creator to certify your account.)
 - An Android or iOS device for mobile end
 - No VPN connection
 - Ensure the browser for Web end meet the [requirements](https://docs.agora.io/en/Audio%20Broadcast/web_prepare?platform=Web).